How to Write Nursing Notes (20+ Nursing Note Examples)

 • Observations and Recommendations

-When writing the nursing note, the aim is to communicate a patients medical treatment journey to the next medical staff, a lawyer, the state or even your superior.
+When writing it, the aim is to communicate a patient’s medical treatment journey to the next medical staff, a lawyer, the state or even your superior.
 Write to provide very standard information as if to a state.
 This way, the note would be appealing to whoever is reading it.

 When are Nursing notes written?

-Nursing notes can be made during patients visits.
-The note can also be written quickly after leaving the patient’s corner when the details are still fresh.
+These can be made during patients’ visits.
+It can also be written quickly after leaving the patient’s corner when the details are still fresh.

-Fill out the notes within 24 hours of supervising the patient’s care.
-It’s important for the note to be ready for the next person who is going to be working the shift after you.
+Fill it out within 24 hours of supervising the patient’s care.
+It’s important for it to be ready for the next person who is going to be working the shift after you.

 A nursing note is a part of charting.
-It is the note that shows the period when things are done or said.
-On the other hand, charting includes all nursing notes plus graphs.
-A nursing note is interpretative, while charting is objective.
+It shows the period when things are done or said.
+On the other hand, charting includes all the notes plus graphs.
+It is interpretative, while charting is objective.

 • Ongoing documentation notes: An ongoing documentation note sums up what action nurses take on patients regularly.
 It is routine documentation that helps the nurses keep tabs on the treatment and progress of patients throughout the whole course of their medical therapy.
-Ongoing documentation note is essential as it helps substantiate the nurse’s job and trend of treatment.
+It is essential as it helps substantiate the nurse’s job and trend of treatment.

-• Incident notes: Incident notes are the type of nursing notes made by nurses in case of incidents.
+• Incident notes: These are made by nurses in case of incidents.
 Incidents could be complicated with complex details.
 Thus, it is essential to pay close attention in writing the events or happenings as it unfolds.

 These notes are more likely to be needed or reviewed during a lawsuit.
 Ensure to write them well, presentable, and engaging.

-• Behavior notes: The behavior note is 100 percent psycho-social and is related to incident notes.
-The notes mainly involve people making threats to other’s security.
+• Behavior notes: The behavior note is 100 percent psycho-social and is related to incident ones.
+They mainly involve people making threats to other’s security.
 Under this type of note, nurses record notes on a patient’s behavior involving aggressive behavior, fights, and threats to others.

-• Communication notes: As the name sounds, the communication note is the documentation that makes other hospital staff know more about the patient.
+• Communication notes: As the name sounds, it is the documentation that makes other hospital staff know more about the patient.
 This note is mostly on simple but essential things like sending a fax.
-The main aim of the communication note is to reveal some vital information not readily known by other staff.
+Its main aim is to reveal some vital information not readily known by other staff.

 • Death note: Death note is another type of important nursing note.
 It is primarily direct.
-The note would be extensive in the case of accidental death.
+It would be extensive in the case of accidental death.
 Thus, it should involve any timestamps or details associated with the patient.

 The nurse should note what happened and what didn’t happen, and why it didn’t happen.